sidarth16/cairo-mutate/README.md

 A full mutation and analysis framework for Starknet contracts.

-## What We Tightened

-These are the design choices that make the MVP feel deliberate instead of noisy:

-- Mutations are scoped to `src/` so the tool does not wander into tests, backups, or unrelated files.
-- `AS-REM` and `AS-FLIP` focus on assertion logic, which keeps the signal centered on contract validation.
-- `OP-EQ` is narrow by design and only targets equality / inequality, which matches the detector name.
-- `OP-REL` was intentionally held back from the MVP because string-based matching caused too much compile-error noise.
-- Compile errors and timeouts are excluded from the mutation score, so the score reflects only meaningful test executions.
-- Backups and restore logic ensure source files are always put back even if the run is interrupted.
-- The CLI supports `--test-cmd`, `--mutators`, `--timeout`, and `--safe`, so the tool adapts to different Starknet projects without code changes.
-- `-v` and `-vv` give controlled visibility, which prevents the output from feeling frozen while still allowing deep inspection.
-- File start/finish markers, line numbers, and the file-wise table all make it easier to understand exactly what happened in a run.

-These choices reduce false positives, reduce false negatives caused by ambiguous matching, and make the output easier for users and reviewers to trust.

-## Why This Is More Than A Simple Script

-This project now behaves like a small developer tool rather than a one-off experiment:

-- modular mutators make the code easier to extend and review
-- progress markers keep runs from feeling frozen
-- safe mode validates the project before and after mutation
-- timeout handling prevents one bad mutant from blocking the entire run
-- file-wise scoring makes the output easier to compare across contracts
-- demo contracts show different bug classes instead of a single toy example

-That is the difference between “it runs” and “it is ready to show reviewers.”

 ## Project Layout

 - [`mutate.py`](./mutate.py) - root CLI orchestrator
 - [`mutators/`](./mutators) - one file per mutator plus shared runtime helpers
 - [`demo_staking_protocol/`](./demo_staking_protocol) - standalone Starknet demo project

-## Commit Story

-The repo keeps a staged build history in `code-bkp/` and a suggested commit sequence in `commit-plan.txt`.

-That history is intentional: it shows the tool evolving from a prototype into a usable MVP rather than appearing fully formed.